jurstu/HostileHosting/README.md

 # HostileHosting

-"simple" file hosting alternative to services like nextcloud - PoC
+Simple file hosting alternative to services like nextcloud - PoC

 ## What should be possible with this software (TODO)